prebid/Prebid.js/adops.md

 * DoubleClick for Publishers (DFP) supports creative size override, which allows you to use one creative handle multiple sizes.
 Set each creative size to 1x1, then leverage DFP’s size override.

 * Determine the maximum number of ad units your pages can have.
-Please duplicate and set up that number of creative for each line item.
+Please duplicate and set up that number of creatives.
+All your line items can share that set of creatives.

     Why?
 The same creative cannot be served into more than 1 ad unit in a single DoubleClick for Publishers GPT request call.
 If you have 5 ad units on a page, your prebid line items would have ≥ 5 creatives of size 1x1 and the code snippet above.